rmbolger/Posh-ACME/docs/Plugins/DNSPod.md

 The API key ID is used with the `DNSPodKeyId` string parameter.
 The key token is used with `DNSPodKeyToken` as a SecureString.

+!!! warning
-*NOTE: The `DNSPodKeyTokenInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `DNSPodKeyTokenInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 There is also a `DNSPodApiRoot` optional parameter that defaults to the API root for dnspod.com.
 If you are using dnspod.cn, you may specify `https://dnsapi.cn` instead for this parameter.